 3a.
 Alignment to the Vision / District Technology Use Goals and Objectives

 Goals are broad statements of the purpose of the plan.
 Objectives are the means/methods to reach the goals.

 Goals are broad statements of the purpose of the plan.
 Clearly stated goals for broad-based learning outcomes are stated.
 Goals are linked to site improvement plans, district plans, and state plans.
 Objectives are the means/methods to reach the goals.

 Enter your district technology use goals and objectives here:

 Goal One: All students will be technologically literate.

-Goal Two: USD 379 will continue the technological environment that allows teachers, administrators, and support staff to devote more time to technology planning, teaching, management and self-improvement.
+Goal Two: USD 379 will continue the technological environment that allows teachers, administrators, and support staff to devote more time to technology planning, teaching, management, and self-improvement.
 The district, under the leadership of the Technology Coordinator, will continue to keep the district’s technology as current as possible.
 All buildings will have the ability to interact with other buildings in the district.
 All teachers will continue to use communication applications.
 Schedules will be developed to allow flexibility for students and staff for technology activities.
 Technology will be used to provide in-service activities to staff.
-Software will continue for district wide management system.
+The software will continue for district-wide management system.

 Goal Three: Technology will be used to improve instruction across the curriculum and provide teacher in-service in the use of current as well as new technology.
-Curriculum integration, higher-level thinking skills, learning styles and new teaching methodology will be addressed through the use of technology.
+Curriculum integration, higher-level thinking skills, learning styles, and new teaching methodology will be addressed through the use of technology.
 Technology will be used in meeting school improvement plans.
-Software will be provided to allow instructional goals to be met.
+The software will be provided to allow instructional goals to be met.

 Baseline data has been established, and attainment of the technology goals and objectives are assessed and monitored on a yearly basis.